asyncapi/community/docs/how-changes-in-the-spec-are-introduced.md

 - The coordinator keeps a closed watch on what is merged, documents it in release notes, and engages contributors and maintainers of the spec to collaborate on a release.
 - Maintainers trigger release when ready, release notes are published, and the world of open source won again.

-You can learn more about the release process [here](https://github.com/asyncapi/spec/blob/master/RELEASE_PROCESS.md#what).
+Learn more about the [release process](https://github.com/asyncapi/spec/blob/master/RELEASE_PROCESS.md#what).

 ### Release process visual
 The image below visualizes the whole process of how changes are introduced to the spec in a single glance.